fvmformal/fvm/concepts/README.md

 - [``user_defined_hdltypes_in_external_package``](user_defined_hdltypes_in_external_package): the same as ``user_defined_hdltypes``,
   but one of the user-defined datatypes has been defined in a VHDL package that is loaded from the PSL vunit and not from inside the VHDL entity
+- [``assert_to_assume``](assert_to_assume): an example of how we can define properties for a submodule and afterwards assume that they hold when proving properties for the top-level.
+We just change a ``.psl`` file that has properties of the form ``assert named_property`` for a file that has ``assume named_property``.
+This example doesn't improve the proof times for the top-level module, but at least is a working example on how to try this approach